How to Plant, Grow, and Harvest Radishes

 Selecting the Right Location

-Make sure to choose an area that receives a minimum of six hours of sun each day.
+Radish requires a good amount of sunlight.
+So make sure to choose an area that receives a minimum of six hours of sunlight each day.
 Planting radishes in too much shade or under the shadow of nearby plants will cause them to focus energy on leaf growth rather than root development.

 Preparing the Soil

-Tilling the soil is crucial, as radishes do not thrive in compacted soil.
+Tilling the soil is crucial, as radishes do not give maximum results in compacted soil.
 Clear away rocks and, if dealing with clay soil, incorporate some organic matter to enhance drainage and looseness.
 For longer radish varieties like 'White Icicle', till up to a depth of 8 inches.

 When to Plant Radishes